Ubuntu Desktop documentation

 Caution

 The Ubuntu Desktop guide is under construction.
-The current state you are seeing now is a preview.
+The current state is a preview.
+URLs might change at any time and some content is unfinished.

 In this documentation